v-sbradley/bacx-pr/topics/tv-technical-videos.md

 8. CP does production work so the video can be published to [YouTube](https://www.youtube.com/channel/UCJGCg4rB3QSs8y_1FquelBQ) and RedTiger.

 ### Use Camtasia
 You will need Camtasia to do the screen capture for your video.
 If you don't have a license for it, contact your organization's admin group for assistance.
-Our team (BACX) does not get the Camtasia licenses.
+CP does not get Camtasia licenses for PMs.

 Set up Camtasia on your computer, including screen resolution and other settings for screen capture and audio.
 Here is a video to help you: [Camtasia settings](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fmicrosoft.sharepoint.com%2F%3Av%3A%2Ft%2FCRMHOME%2Fua%2FEbRnMc8iTLFFtKVFgXwgfvgBqoJ0UYoczV-5rQ3xWukywQ%3Fe%3DOg0W2b&data=02%7C01%7Crenwe%40microsoft.com%7Cf53f9eba2e55431f2b9708d7e111f887%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C637225339637970339&sdata=eRO8yWqnhOIy5Ie5uvanKLzySFZYzFTC8H6Zge%2FC6nw%3D&reserved=0) <br>